-Note that some items are noted as being very heavy whilst some weapons and armour are identified as heavy.
-A single character may only carry or wear 2 heavy items unless he has a talent which would assist (such as strong), in which case, the talent level is added to the number of heavy items which may be carried.
+You may notice that some items are noted as being very heavy whilst some weapons and armour are identified as heavy.
+A single character may only carry or wear 2 heavy items unless he has a talent which would assist, in which case, the talent level is added to the number of heavy items which may be carried.
 A normal character may only carry one very heavy item but beasts of burden treat very heavy items as merely heavy.